-Before we get into some basic strategies for trading Touch Brackets, let’s do a brief recap of how the contract is structured and the nature of listing these contracts.
+Before we get into some basic strategies for trading Touch Bracket contracts, let’s do a brief recap of how the contract is structured and the nature of listing these contracts.

-At the beginning of each week, Nadex will list four, unique Touch Brackets on each underlying market.
-Each set of Touch Brackets is listed in a stair-step, overlapping fashion.
+At the beginning of each week, Nadex will list four, unique Touch Bracket contracts on each underlying market.
+Each set of Touch Bracket contracts is listed in a stair-step, overlapping fashion.
 As the market moves, a particular bracket may be “touched’ at its floor or ceiling level.
 When that happens, that contract is immediately expired, and a new contract, covering a range that extends above the ceiling or below the floor that was knocked-out, will be listed.

 This listing mechanism should continuously maintain a choice of contracts that offer a beneficial risk/reward profile for both buyers and sellers, in all types of markets.
 Whether you are looking for a trend to continue or a market reversal, the structure of these contracts and their listing sequence are designed to maximize the number of attractive trading opportunities available to traders in either direction.